nuclearfog/Shitter/README.md

 ## How to build

 You can import this project with Android Studio.
 To get access to the Twitter API, you have to apply for a developer account.
 For more information visit <a href="https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api">Twitter Developer Platform</a>.
-Add your API keys to this <a href="https://github.com/nuclearfog/Shitter/blob/master/app/src/main/java/org/nuclearfog/twidda/backend/utils/Tokens.java">file</a>.
+Add your oauth 1.0 keys to this [file](app/src/main/java/org/nuclearfog/twidda/backend/utils/Tokens.java).

 ## Information

-The API keys of all releases are my property and only intended for this app!
+App releases may contain private API keys belonging to the repository owner.
 Please check the Twitter rules <a href="https://support.twitter.com/articles/18311-the-twitter-rules">here</a> and <a href="https://help.twitter.com/rules-and-policies/twitter-api">here</a>.

-If you have any questions, feel free to open a <a href="https://github.com/nuclearfog/Shitter/discussions">discussion</a>.
-If you have found a bug, please open an issue.
+If you have any questions or if you have found a bug, please open an issue.

 ## 3rd party libraries and licenses